Read our latest guidance and resources about therapy during COVID-19.

 Are you interested in finding out what a career in psychotherapy has to offer?
-In this series of pieces, UKCP members discuss their route into the profession and how they work.
-They demonstrate the different types of psychotherapists there are and the varied career paths that are open to those working in the psychotherapeutic profession.
+In this series of pieces, UKCP members discuss their route into the profession.
+They demonstrate the different career pathways available to those seeking a career in psychotherapy.

 Working in the NHS and private practice Hannah talks about the varying aspects of her career, including her feature in a BBC TV documentary.